 - Intel Pro 1000 GT (PCI, 1 port)

 - Intel Pro 1000 PT Dual Port (PCIe x4, 2 ports)

 - Intel Pro 1000 PT Quad Port Low Profile (PCIe x4, 4 ports)

 Note: Same network bandwidth requirements as normal network cards.

 Please note PoE network cards require power from the computers power supply.

-It is also possible to use other gigabit network cards, but it is important to note that the card must support "jumbo frames".
+It is also possible to use other Gigabit network cards, but it is important to note that the card must support Jumbo Frames / Jumbo Packets.

 Non supported network adapters:

 Qualcomm Killer / Etherkiller e2200 network card series do not work well with GigE camera's.